tlhIngan Hol vIHaDtaH qaStaHvIS cha’ DIS = I have studied the Klingon language for two years.

 Which leads to the Klingon letters:

 Okrand was hired to create a spoken language, not a written one.
-He didn’t use International Phonetic Alphabet, because of the overhead both in reader comprehension and in typesetting scripts and books and such.
+He didn’t use International Phonetic Alphabet, because the actors wouldn’t understand it.
 He settled on using the English alphabet, but used capitalization to distinguish sounds instead of the English custom of capitalizing the beginning of sentences, proper nouns, and such.
 For example, Q is the sound I described above, but q is basically the “hard k” sound in English.
+Here are two videos (one and two) of a talk in which Okrand explains Klingon pronunciation.

 The big problem with Okrand’s scheme wasn’t obvious until later: He used the lower-case l (ell) for the standard English sound of the consonant, but capital I (aye) for the English “short i” sound.
 Depending on the character font, this can make the letters hard to distinguish; e.g., can you whether it’s lI or Il a couple of paragraphs ago?

-The rest of this is a conceit suggested by Marc Okrand in his book The Klingon Dictionary: Maltz was now a prisoner of the Federation.
-He had been part of a rogue crew, so he didn’t want to be returned home in dishonor.
+The rest of this is a conceit suggested by Marc Okrand in his book The Klingon Dictionary: Maltz was now held by the Federation.
+He had been part of a rogue crew, and he didn’t want to be returned home in dishonor.
 Instead, he became the source of the Federation’s knowledge of Klingon language and culture.

 As the years have gone by and new Klingon language features are “discovered,” Okrand says it’s because Maltz has just shared some additional information.

 Warning: This next part is so geeky that perhaps only Klingon-language fans can appreciate it.
-This anecdote was considered so obscure that it was actually edited out of a short Klingon-language featurette hosted by Marc Okrand on one of the Star Trek DVDs.
+This anecdote was considered so obscure that it was actually edited out of a short Klingon-language featurette of Marc Okrand on one of the Star Trek DVDs.
+This is the video I embedded near the top of this essay.
+In it you can see the following Klingon phrase written on the board, but the discussion must have been cut.

 In ST3, there is a sequence in which the Klingon Bird-of-Prey destroys a Federation ship.
 Commander Kruge is furious.
-He points a disruptor an an officer and says, qama’pu’ jonta’ neH!
+He points a disruptor at an officer and says “qama’pu’ jonta’ neH!”

 Christopher Lloyd pronounced the line correctly.
 In the script, Okrand was told that the line was to be “I told you: only the engines” and set up the language accordingly.